redhat-scholars/istio-tutorial/readme.md

 #!/bin/bash

 while true
+do curl customer-tutorial.$(minishift ip).nip.io
-do curl $(minishift openshift service customer --url) sleep .1 done
+sleep .1
+done
 ```

-and watch the logs for preferences to see some 429 Too Many Requests errors
+and watch the logs for preference to see some 429 Too Many Requests errors

 ```
-stern preferences -c preferences -n tutorial
+stern preference -c preference -n tutorial
 ```

 Clean up